Zhangmochen-zmc/methylation_deconvolution_benchmark/scripts/deconvolution/EMeth/readme.md

 ## Workflow

 The execution is divided into three main steps.
 Please follow them in order.
+(Taking 450k as an example)

 ### Step 1: Data Preparation